Income protection insurance

 The claims assessor is often a registered nurse (RGN), who will visit and interview the customer at home to assess financial and medical aspects of the claim.
 They can give an opinion on the customer's level of disability.

 Their report can provide useful background information, for example, on how the customer manages at home and the medication they’re taking.
-But it’s unlikely that they will be decisive when we consider a complaint.
+But it’s unlikely to be decisive when we consider a complaint.

 -

-A customer claiming under an insurance policy may also be receiving state benefits.
+A customer claiming under an insurance policy may also be getting state benefits.
 We’ll consider Department for Work and Pensions (DWP) work capability assessments and other DWP documentation alongside other evidence.
+But we accept that the criteria used to assess a customer for state benefits is unlikely to be the same as in your policy terms.

 The customer was given unsuitable advice